 What We Do

-Workshops for Children and Teens
+In-class Prevention Education for Children and Teens

 We facilitate workshops in all public schools on Molokai from pre-school thru 12th grade regarding creating healthy personal boundaries, respect for self and others, consent and permissions, and body autonomy.

-Lessons are tailored to be age and culturally appropriate
+Lessons are tailored to be age and culturally appropriate.

-Parent, Guardian, and Educator Workshops
+Parent, Guardian/Caregiver, and Educator Workshops

 We provide workshops for adults that care for keiki.
 Classes are held with parents, teachers, school faculty, grandparents, camp leaders, social services, community members, and faith-based organizations.